 To avoid plateauing or overworking your muscles, it's important to take a gradual approach.
 Here are some steps to improve your technique and endurance:

-- Start with proper push-ups: If you're just starting out, focus on knee-on-the-floor push-ups or incline push-ups , where your hands are placed on a raised surface, such as a bench.
+- Start with proper push-ups: If you're just starting out, focus on knee push-ups or incline push-ups , where your hands are placed on a raised surface, such as a bench.
 These variations reduce the load on your arms and make the movement easier.

 - Vary your exercises: Incorporate different push-up variations into your routine to avoid monotony and work all of your upper body muscles.
 Alternate between wide-grip push-ups , diamond push-ups , and decline push-ups .